NorthStarUAS/insgnss_tools/README.md

 groups at the Aerospace Engineering and Mechanics Deptarment, University of Minnesota.

+## ekf15_eigen_llt is currently the most refined version

+I have evaluated the code with copilot and chatgpt and made several tweaks to improve internal consistency and mathematical correctness.
+Results aren't that much different from EKF15_eigen (which is close to the canonical version.)

+Some of the 'inconsistencies' in EKF15_eigen may have been simplifications for performance that were 'good enough'.

 ## Installation

 * Requires the props and flightdata python modules (also available at